lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 I believe in this way, just need 2 or 3 years to change the working language of a company regardless of the company size.
 At least for the development apartment, engineers are eager to learn.

+### AutoGPT - Automatically do your computer task

+I am thinking about the AutoGPT.